Where is McBurney's point located?

 Prepare for the MRCS Exam with our study quizzes.
 Practice with multiple choice questions that include detailed hints and explanations to reinforce your learning.
 Equip yourself with the knowledge needed to excel in your examination!

-McBurney's point is a clinically significant anatomical landmark used in the assessment of appendicitis.
-It is located approximately one-third of the way along the line from the anterior superior iliac spine (ASIS) to the umbilicus.
-This point corresponds to the typical location of the base of the appendix where it attaches to the cecum, and it is used by clinicians to help localize abdominal pain that may arise from appendicitis.
+McBurney's point is located approximately one-third of the distance along the line from the anterior superior iliac spine (ASIS) to the umbilicus.
+This anatomical landmark is significant because it corresponds to the location of the base of the appendix in the majority of individuals, making it a useful point in diagnosing appendicitis.

 Subscribe